Penal labour: Non-punitive prison labour

+By country

 British Empire

-Imprisonment with hard labour was first introduced into English law with the Criminal Law Act 1776 (16 Geo III c 43), also known as the "Hulks Act", which authorised prisoners being put to work on improving the navigation of the River Thames in lieu of transportation to the North American colonies, which had become impossible due to the American War of Independence.
+Imprisonment with hard labour was first introduced into English law with the Criminal Law Act 1776 (16 Geo.
+3 c.
+43), also known as the "Hulks Act", which authorised prisoners being put to work on improving the navigation of the River Thames in lieu of transportation to the North American colonies, which had become impossible due to the American War of Independence.

-The Penal Servitude Act 1853 (16 & 17 Vict c 99) substituted penal servitude for transportation to a distant British colony, except in cases where a person could be sentenced to transportation for life or for a term not less than fourteen years.
-Section 2 of the Penal Servitude Act 1857 (20 & 21 Vict c 3) abolished the sentence of transportation in all cases and provided that in all cases a person who would otherwise have been liable to transportation would be liable to penal servitude instead.
+The Penal Servitude Act 1853 (16 & 17 Vict. c.
+99) substituted penal servitude for transportation to a distant British colony, except in cases where a person could be sentenced to transportation for life or for a term not less than fourteen years.
+Section 2 of the Penal Servitude Act 1857 (20 & 21 Vict. c.
+3) abolished the sentence of transportation in all cases and provided that in all cases a person who would otherwise have been liable to transportation would be liable to penal servitude instead.
 Section 1 of the Penal Servitude Act 1891 makes provision for enactments which authorise a sentence of penal servitude but do not specify a maximum duration.
-It must now be read subject to section 1(1) of the Criminal Justice Act 1948.
+It must now be read subject to section 1(1) of the Criminal Justice Act 1948, which replaced penal servitude with imprisonment.

 Sentences of penal servitude were served in convict prisons and were controlled by the Home Office and the Prison Commissioners.
 After sentencing, convicts would be classified according to the seriousness of the offence of which they were convicted and their criminal record.
 First time offenders would be classified in the Star class; persons not suitable for the Star class, but without serious convictions would be classified in the intermediate class.
 Habitual offenders would be classified in the Recidivist class.
-Care was taken to ensure that convicts in one class did not mix with convicts in another.
+Care was taken to ensure that convicts of different classes did not mix.

 Penal servitude included hard labour as a standard feature.
 Although it was prescribed for severe crimes (e.g. rape, attempted murder, wounding with intent, by the Offences against the Person Act 1861) it was also widely applied in cases of minor crime, such as petty theft and vagrancy, as well as victimless behaviour deemed harmful to the fabric of society.
-Notable recipients of hard labour under British law include the prolific writer Oscar Wilde (after his conviction for gross indecency), imprisoned in Reading Gaol.
+Notable recipients of hard labour under British law include the prolific writer Oscar Wilde, imprisoned in Reading Gaol after his conviction for gross indecency.

-Labour was sometimes useful.
-In Inveraray Jail from 1839 prisoners worked up to ten hours a day.
-Most male prisoners made herring nets or picked oakum (Inveraray was a busy herring port); those with skills were often employed where their skills could be used, such as shoemaking, tailoring or joinery.
+Labour might be either arduous but pointless work intended solely as punishment, such as the treadmill, or useful.
+In Inveraray Jail from 1839 prisoners worked up to ten hours a day; most male prisoners made herring nets or picked oakum for caulking wooden watercraft (Inveraray was a busy herring port); those with skills were often employed where their skills could be used, such as shoemaking, tailoring or joinery.
 Female prisoners picked oakum, knitted stockings or sewed.

-Forms of labour for punishment included the treadmill, shot drill, and the crank machine.
+Forms of labour purely for punishment included the treadmill, shot drill, and the crank machine.